 CSV Template Structure (Add new items)

-This document outlines the required CSV structure when adding new metadata objects using the Export/Import feature in Decube.
-It covers supported object types, required fields, field-level constraints, and examples to help you construct your templates accurately.
+This document provides formal guidance on the required CSV structure for adding new metadata objects to Decube using the Export/Import feature.
+It is intended for data stewards and administrators responsible for bulk onboarding of metadata.
+The document details supported object types, required and optional fields, field-level constraints, and provides examples to ensure accurate template completion.

-• Glossary Objects: Glossary, Category, Term (within a single template)
+• Glossary Objects: Glossary, Category, and Term (within a single template)

 • Classification Policies

-To get started, download the appropriate CSV templates from the Export/Import > Export > Add New Items tab.
+To begin, download the appropriate CSV templates from the platform at Export/Import > Export > Add New Items.

-• Use official templates only: Download templates from docs.decube.io to avoid schema mismatch errors.
+• Use only official templates: Download templates from docs.decube.io to avoid schema mismatch errors.

-• Don’t rename headers: Modifying column headers will break import.
+• Do not rename headers: Modifying column headers will result in import failure.

-• Fill in correct Type values: Type must be correctly set as Glossary, Category, Term, etc.
+• Specify correct Type values: The Type field must be set to one of: Glossary, Category, or Term, as appropriate.

-• Multi-value fields (Tags, Owners, Related Terms, Linked Assets) must use comma-separated values.
+• Multi-value fields: For fields such as Tags, Owners, Related Terms, and Linked Assets, use comma-separated values.

-• Do not leave required fields blank: All required fields must be filled.
-Optional fields can be left empty.
+• Complete all required fields: All required fields must be filled.
+Optional fields may be left empty.

-• Linked Assets and Related Terms require strict formatting:
+• Formatting for Linked Assets and Related Terms:

-• Empty attributes will not throw errors but will be treated as intentionally empty.
+• Empty attributes: Empty values in editable fields will overwrite and clear existing values.
+These will not trigger errors but will be treated as intentional.

 Below is a breakdown of editable fields, format requirements, character limits, and constraints by object type.